2 Kilted Days in Killarney

 Driving for another 20 minutes through Glenbeigh will take you to the Mountain Stage viewpoint overlooking Dingle Bay.
 Renowned for its breathtaking scenery, you’ll observe rugged cliffs, clear blue waters, and pristine beaches.
 The area offers panoramic views that are quintessentially Irish and provides another excellent opportunity for photos.
 You’ll only spend about twenty minutes here, so be sure to make the most of the time you have and depart from the coach promptly!

 If you’re planning to spend more time in the region, consider returning to Dingle Bay to visit ancient sites like the Gallarus Oratory and the Ogham Stones, or to enjoy outdoor activities like kayaking, sailing, fishing, hiking, and golfing.
 A wild dolphin named Fungie became a local celebrity here through his friendly interactions with humans, and although he’s no longer seen in the bay the area continues to be a great spot for watching dolphins, seals, and occasionally whales through guided boat tours.
-Wild Kerry Day Tours also offers an option to explore the Dingle Peninsula, so if you enjoy their Ring of Kerry tour consider booking another guided journey with this tour company!
+Wild Kerry Day Tours also offers an option to explore the Dingle Peninsula, so if you enjoy their Ring of Kerry tour consider booking another guided journey back to this area with the tour company!

 Lunch — Vista Bar at Scarriff Inn